kiniad/Rat-Rig-V-Core-4-Idex-Tips/README.md

 # Beyond Rat-Rig-V-Core-4-Idex
-Confuguration upgrades, hints, tricks and issues for the Rat Rig V-Core4 Idex (400)
+Confuguration upgrades, hints, tricks and experiments for the Rat Rig V-Core4 Idex (400)